A hide-and-seek game: Looking for Population III stars during the Epoch of Reionization through the HeII$\lambda$1640 line: Methodology

-Stellar particles with a mass of $\sim 2 \times 10^6 ~ \si{M_\odot}$ are generated from gas particles with a cold phase number density $n_\mathrm{cold} \gtrsim 300 ~ \si{cm^{-3}}$.
-They represent stellar populations born in an instantaneous burst with an assigned initial mass function (IMF).
+A two-phase ISM model is implemented for each SPH gas particle, following \citet{Springel_Hernquist_2003}.
+Stellar particles with a mass of $\sim 2 \times 10^6 ~ \si{M_\odot}$ are generated from gas particles with a number density ($n$) above the threshold $n_\mathrm{th} \simeq 300 ~ \si{cm^{-3}}$; the cold gas phase is depleted into stars at a rate $n_\mathrm{cold}/t_\star$, with $n_\mathrm{cold}$ the cold-phase number density and $t_\star = 2.1 ~ \si{Gyr} \times (n / n_\mathrm{th})^{-1/2}$ the characteristic time-scale of the process.
+The stellar particles represent stellar populations born in an instantaneous burst with an assigned initial mass function (IMF).
 Depending on the gas metallicity, below or above a critical metallicity\footnote{Here we assume $Z_\mathrm{\odot} = 0.02$ \citep{Anders_Grevesse_1989}.} ($Z_\mathrm{crit} = 10^{-4} ~ \si{Z_\odot}$, \citealt{Bromm_2001, Maio_2010, Graziani_2020}) we define a stellar population to be Pop\ III or Pop\ II/I, respectively.
-We assume a Salpeter-shaped IMF \citep{Salpeter_1955} with a mass range of [0.1, 100] ([100, 500])~\si{M_\odot} for Pop~II/I (Pop~III).
-The impact of the contribution of low-mass Pop\ III stars, ($\sim 1 - 40 ~ \si{M_\odot}$, the mass range inferred from stellar archaeology, \citealt{2Iwamoto_2005, Keller_2014, Ishigaki_2014, deBennassuti_2014, deBennassuti_2017, Hartwig_2015, Fraser_2017, Rossi_2021, Magg_2022, Aguado_2023_mostMetalPoorStar}) is extensively discussed in \citet{Venditti_2023} and \citet{Venditti_2024}.
+We assume a Salpeter-shaped IMF \citep{Salpeter_1955} with a mass range of [0.1, 100] ([100, 500])~\si{M_\odot} for Pop~II/I (Pop~III); this results in an average lifetime for Pop\ III stars of $\simeq 3$~Myr (see equation~1 of \citealt{Venditti_2023}).
+The impact of the contribution of low-mass Pop\ III stars, ($\sim 1 - 40 ~ \si{M_\odot}$, the mass range inferred from stellar archaeology, \citealt{2Iwamoto_2005, Keller_2014, Ishigaki_2014, deBennassuti_2014, deBennassuti_2017, Hartwig_2015, Fraser_2017, Rossi_2021, Magg_2022, Aguado_2023_mostMetalPoorStar}) is extensively discussed in \citet{Venditti_2023, Venditti_2024}.
 In fact, although the aforementioned studies show that a precise modelling of the low-mass end of the IMF is required to reconstruct the detailed nucleosynthetic pattern of old, metal-poor stars, here we are mostly interested in the high-mass tail that is mainly responsible for He ionisation, because of its hard UV photon budget.
+However, it is important to emphasize that changing the IMF in a way that influences the power at high masses -- either via changes in its shape or mass range -- can affect our results (see the discussion in Section~\ref{sec:method_HeIILuminosity}).